eclipse-langium/langium-website/hugo/content/docs/recipes/scoping/file-based.md

 ## Goal

-Our goal here is to mimic the TypeScript import/export mechanism.
-By that I mean:
+By default, Langium will always expose all top-level AST elements to the global scope.
+That means they are visible to all other documents in your workspace.
+However, a lot of languages are better served with a JavaScript-like `import`/`export` mechanism:

-* you can export certain symbols using an `export` keyword from your current file to make it available to the other files
+* Using `export` makes a symbol from the current file available for referencing from another file.
-* you can import certain symbols using the `import` keyword from a different file
+* Using `import` allows to reference symbols for a different file.

 To make things easier I will modify the "Hello World" example from the [learning section](/docs/learn/workflow).